tonimelisma/Relay-Android/PRD.md

     - `address` TEXT NULL
     - `type` INTEGER NULL (137=from, 151=to, 130=cc)
     - `charset` TEXT NULL
-- Load stored messages via Room Flow on startup; UI observes `@Transaction` relation (messages + parts)
+- Load stored messages via Room Flow on startup; UI observes `@Transaction` relation (messages + parts) for a unified list
 - Prevent duplicates via primary-key hash
 - MMS date (seconds) normalized to ms for unified ordering
 - Optional: "Clear History" button

+### 🔶 Phase 4.1 – Incremental Local Sync & Permissions Gate (MVP)

+**Objective:** Smart incremental ingest from providers gated by permissions.

+**Requirements:**
+- Implement ingest that, for each kind (SMS/MMS/RCS), queries new items with `timestamp > MAX(timestamp) WHERE kind = ?` and inserts them
+- Run ingest automatically on app start (if permissions are granted) and via a button
+- Gate UI: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are not granted, show only an explanation + permission request button.
+If granted, show the Scan button and unified message list

 **Deliverable:**
-SMS list persists across app restarts.
+Unified SMS/MMS/RCS list persists across app restarts and updates incrementally.

 ---